dyne/Zenroom/docs/article/views/decode_language_patterns.md

 This chapter will quickly establish the underpinnings of a smart rule language in DECODE, starting from its most theoretical assumptions, to conclude with specific requirements.
 Most importantly starting from the recent corpus developed by research on language-theoretic security" (LangSec).
 Here below we include a brief explanation condensed from the information material of the LangSec.org project hosted at IEEE, which is informed by the collective experience of the exploit development community, since exploitation is a practical exploration of the space of unanticipated state, its prevention or containment.

-## Threats when developing a language

-As one engages the task of developing a language there are four main threats to be identified, well described in LangSec literature:

-### Ad-hoc notions of input validity

-Verification of input handlers is impossible without formal language-theoretic specification of their inputs, whether these inputs are packets, messages, protocol units, or file formats.
-Therefore, design of an input-handling program must start with such a formal specification.
-Once specified, the input language should be reduced to the least complex class requiring the least computational power to recognize.
-Considering the tendency of hand-coded programs to admit extra state and computation paths, computational power susceptible to crafted inputs should be minimized whenever possible.
-Whenever the input language is allowed to achieve Turing-complete power, input validation becomes undecidable; such situations should be avoided.
-For example, checking 'benignness' of arbitrary Javascript or even an HTML5+CSS page is a losing proposition.

-### Parser differentials

-Mutual misinterpretation between system components.
-Verifiable composition is impossible without the means of establishing parsing equivalence between different components of a distributed system.
-Different interpretation of messages or data streams by components breaks any assumptions that components adhere to a shared specification and so introduces inconsistent state and unanticipated computation.
-In addition, it breaks any security schemes in which equivalent parsing of messages is a formal requirement, such as the contents of a certificate or of a signed message being interpreted identically, for example a X.509 Certificate Signing Request as seen by a Certificate Authority vs. the signed certificates as seen by the clients or signed app package contents as seen by the signature verifier versus the same content as seen by the installer (as in the recent Android Master Key bug [@freeman2013exploit]).
-An input language specification stronger than deterministic context-free makes the problem of establishing parser equivalence undecidable.
-Such input languages and systems whose trustworthiness is predicated on the component parser equivalence should be avoided.
-Logical programming using Prolog for instance, or languages like Scheme derived from LISP, or OCaml or Erlang would match then our requirements, but they aren't as usable as desired.
-As a partial solution to this problem the DECODE language parser (and all its components and eventually linked shared libraries) should be self-contained and clearly versioned and hashed and its hash verified before every computation.

-### Mixing of input recognition and processing

-Mixing of basic input validation ("sanity checks") and logically subsequent processing steps that belong only after the integrity of the entire message has been established makes validation hard or impossible.
-As a practical consequence, unanticipated reachable state exposed by such premature optimization explodes.
-This explosion makes principled analysis of the possible computation paths untenable.
-LangSec-style separation of the recognizer and processor code creates a natural partitioning that allows for simpler specification-based verification and management of code.
-In such designs, effective elimination of exploit-enabling implicit data flows can be achieved by simple systems memory isolation primitives.

-### Ungoverned development

-Adding New Features / Language Specification Drift.
-A common practice encouraged by rapid software development is the unconstrained addition of new features to software components and their corresponding reflection in input language specifications.
-Expressing complex ideas in hastily written code is a hallmark of such development practices.
-In essence, adding new input feature requirements to an already-underspecified input language compounds the explosion of state and computational paths.

-## Separation between grammar and process

-In a nutshell [...]
-LangSec is the idea that many security issues can be avoided by applying a standard process to input processing and protocol design: the acceptable input to a program should be well-defined (i.e., via a grammar), as simple as possible (on the Chomsky scale of syntactic complexity), and fully validated before use (by a dedicated parser of appropriate but not excessive power in the Chomsky hierarchy of automata). [@DBLP:conf/secdev/MomotBHP16]
+"In a nutshell [...]
+LangSec is the idea that many security issues can be avoided by applying a standard process to input processing and protocol design: the acceptable input to a program should be well-defined (i.e., via a grammar), as simple as possible (on the Chomsky scale of syntactic complexity), and fully validated before use (by a dedicated parser of appropriate but not excessive power in the Chomsky hierarchy of automata)." [@DBLP:conf/secdev/MomotBHP16]

 LangSec is a design and programming philosophy that focuses on formally correct and verifiable input handling throughout all phases of the software development lifecycle.
 In doing so, it offers a practical method of assurance of software free from broad and currently dominant classes of bugs and vulnerabilities related to incorrect parsing and interpretation of messages between software components (packets, protocol messages, file formats, function parameters, etc.).